 FELA -"Roforofo Fight" (1972)

-This expanded touring band includes keyboard sorceror Bernie Worrell (P-Funk) and guitar maniac Adrian Belew (King Crimson):
+Their expanded touring band included keyboard sorceror Bernie Worrell (P-Funk) and guitar maniac Adrian Belew (King Crimson).

 TALKING HEADS -"Crosseyed And Painless" (1980)